jinote/nyc_parking_violations_project/README.md

 # New York City Parking Violations
 ### Project Description
-In this project, I applied what I have learned about EC2, Terminal, Docker, Elasticsearch and Kibana to a real-world dataset powered by NYC Open Data.
+For this project, I applied what I have learned in CIS9760 about EC2, Terminal, Docker, Elasticsearch and Kibana to a real dataset provided by NYC Open Data.
 This dataset has 14.4 million rows and 16 columns.
-Each row is an open parking and camera violations issued in New York city.
 The columns include the summons number, violation time, violation type, penalty amount, and other violation details.

-I wrote a python script that runs in docker to consume data from the Socrata Open Data API and then pushes that information into an Elasticsearch cluster provisioned via AWS.
-After loading all the data into an Elasticsearch instance, I visualized and analyzed the data with Kibana.

 ### Technology/Framework used